mastodon/documentation/content/en/methods/oauth.md

 The properties exposed by this endpoint can help you better integrate with the Mastodon API, such as allowing for negotiation of `scopes` across different versions of Mastodon.

 {{< hint style="info" >}}
 **Example:** You want to use the `profile` scope, but also want to support older Mastodon servers that don't have that scope and would need `read:accounts` instead.
-You could discover whether a server supports that scope by making a request this endpoint.
+You could discover whether a server supports that scope by making a request to this endpoint.
 {{< /hint >}}

 **Returns:** JSON as per the above description\